cherrywoods/swift-meta-serialization/README.md

 ## Testing
 This project is tested against the tests of JSONEncoder from Foundation.

+## Licensing
+This framework is licensed at the Apache Version 2.0 License with Runtime Library Exception, the same license swift is licensed at.

 ## Spelling and grammar errors
 The project documentation and source code will contain spelling and grammar mistakes.
 If they obscure the meaning, please open an issue.